mhall119/snappy-docs/build-snaps/launchpad-builds.md

 # Trigger Snap builds from CI

-Once you've done the above you can manually trigger new builds, and any successful one will be published into the `edge` channel of the store, and be installable with `snap install --edge myapp`.
+Once you've done the above you can manually trigger new builds, and any successful one will be released into the `edge` channel of the store, and be installable with `snap install --edge myapp`.

 But what you're really after is making this automatic.
 Since the packaging config lives separate from the main `MyApp` code, you'll need some way of kicking builds off when the main code repo is updated.